top of page

 Supervision

-I find my own supervision invaluable in informing and supporting my client and supervision work, challenging my theoretical and practical understanding and noticing what I need to attend to personally.
-In turn, I have seen how I can best support supervisees in reflecting on their client work and deepening practice.
-In supervising I draw upon the hundreds of hours of group and individual supervision I have been fortunate to receive and continue to receive in my ongoing work as a therapist over the past 18 years.
-I've been blessed to have worked with very experienced supervisors who model working ethically, effectively, and humanly rather than perfectly, and who train and practice across a range of therapy modalities: humanistic/integrative work, body psychotherapy, ProcessWork, ecopsychology and ecotherapy, pre and perinatal work and dramatherapy.
+I find my own supervision invaluable in informing and supporting my client and supervision work, furthering my theoretical and practical understanding and noticing what I need to attend to personally.
+In supervising I draw upon the hundreds of hours of group and individual supervision I have been fortunate to receive and continue to receive in my ongoing work as a therapist for the past 21 years.

 Please feel free to contact me for further information or a first conversation about supervision.
 You can also find out my current fee and other practicalities in coming for supervision.